 - Stanford, Palo Alto, East Palo Alto, San Francisco

 - Additional Info:

-- Visit UNAFF for tickets, schedule, and location information.
+- This film festival is not free.
+To purchase tickets, please click on Get Tickets below.
+Visit UNAFF for tickets, schedule, and location information.

 As one of the oldest documentary-only film festivals in the United States, UNAFF brings together the interests of human rights advancement and cinematic achievement, and celebrates the power of films dealing with human rights, environmental themes, women’s issues, population, homelessness, racism, children, health, universal education, war, and peace.
 The 22nd UNAFF will be held for eleven days—four days in Palo Alto, one day in East Palo Alto, one day in San Francisco, and five days on Stanford’s campus.
 Last year, UNAFF presented sixty documentary films spotlighting current events from across the globe including its very popular programs UNAFF & Kids and UNAFF in Schools.
 UNAFF also hosted six panel discussions during which renowned experts elucidated topics such as climate change, energy revolution, new technologies, the impact of social media and arts, the future of borders and military spending, gender equality, how music and literature can bring us together, philanthropy and social change, and the passion for producing human rights documentaries.